Festival Survival Guide: POTS and Dysautonomia Edition

 1. Start With Pre-Festival Prep: Hydrate & Fuel

 Hydration is your first line of defense.
 Start increasing fluids and electrolytes the day before the event.
-People with POTS are prone to low blood volume, and hydration helps maintain better blood pressure and circulation.
+People with POTS are prone to low blood volume, and many people with POTS find that hydration helps maintain better blood pressure and circulation.

 Also, don’t skip meals!
-Eat nutrient-rich food beforehand (and during) to stabilize energy levels and prevent crashes.
+Eat nutrient-rich food beforehand (and during) to help maintain energy throughout the day.
 Think protein, complex carbs, and salty snacks.

 2. Pack Smart Gear for Symptom Management